gutfalla/Real-state-prices-UK/README.md

 ![Alt Text](https://github.com/gutfalla/Real-state-prices-UK/blob/main/DBT.png)

-You can access all the documentation at: https://cloud.getdbt.com/accounts/254419/develop/6176240/docs/index.html#!/macro/macro.real_state_prices_uk.desc_a .

 ## 2.3 Dashboard

-I employed Goole Lookerstudio for the generation of dashboards for the analysis.
+I employed Google Lookerstudio for the generation of dashboards for the analysis.

 I included on page 1 a heat map built with the data of prices.
 The map does support zooming and has a controller for filtering by price.
 It contains other filters, such as county, city, etc.